Hohner Pianet: 1970s

 In 1977, Hohner began producing the second group of models and ceased production of the Pianet N and Combo Pianet.
 The second group had two models, the Pianet T and M, and a hybrid version combined with a Clavinet, the Pianet/Clavinet Duo.
 These featured a change in design from electrostatic pick-ups and leather and foam pads to electromagnetic pick-ups (like the Rhodes piano) and silicone rubber pads.
 The reeds were also changed from the ground finish of the earlier type to a smooth milled finish, making them incompatible with earlier models.

 The new range of Pianets had a mellower sound than earlier models.
 While it could not lend it itself well to rock music, it was aligned more with musical tastes of the time, such as the sound of a Rhodes through a chorus pedal.
 It was advertised as being practical and portable, but this was misleading as it did not have an inbuilt amplifier or speakers.
 The M model, designed for home use, was built with a wooden veneer console case with internal speakers, while the T model was vinyl covered and designed for live performance.
 Subsequently, Hohner produced the Pianet/Clavinet Duo model which combined a Hohner Clavinet (essentially an electric clavichord) with the Pianet T in one instrument, with an integrated preamp that allowed the player to combine the two sounds.
 Production ceased around 1983.

 Models

-During the production life of the Pianet the case, mechanical features and electronics changed to keep pace with developments in electronics manufacture, reductions in manufacturing costs, and fashion.
-Changes to the Pianet coordinated with Cembalet production changes from the C models onward.
-Dating the manufacturing envelope and availability of the various Pianet models is confused by undated sales literature and differing sales availability of models between Europe and the United States.
+During the production life, the case, mechanical features and electronics changed with developments in electronics, cheaper manufacturing, and fashion.
+These were coordinated with Cembalet production changes from the C models onward.
+Specific manufacturing dates are difficult because of undated sales figures and a lack of consistent worldwide availability.